My Perfect (Almost) No-Knead Bread Recipe

 IMG_0177

 2. Add all wet ingredients (water, beer and vinegar) to the dry mixture.
 Using spatula, fold dough lumps over and over, scraping up dry flour from the bottom of the bowl until it starts coming together.
-After a while, you should have a sticky mass.
+After a while, you should have a big, sticky mass.
 When done right, you’ll have to scrape the dough off the spatula.
-If all the flour hasn’t come together after a minute, add a little more beer until it does.
-After a splash or two, it’ll seem to suddenly go directly from too dry to too wet.
+If all the flour hasn’t come together after a minute, add a little more beer a splash ata time until it does.
+It’ll seem to magically go directly from too dry to too wet.
 That’s normal.

 IMG_0179